apeled/Appointment-Reservation-System/README.md

 9. User logout

 ## Achievements
-Through this project, we successfully implemented a command-line interface application that allows users to create accounts, log in, search for available caregivers, reserve appointments, view scheduled appointments, and log out.
-We also designed and implemented a database schema to support these operations.
+Through this project, I successfully implemented a command-line interface application that allows users to create accounts, log in, search for available caregivers, reserve appointments, view scheduled appointments, and log out.
+I also designed and implemented a database schema to support these operations.

 ## Future Work
 While the current version of the application fulfills all the specified requirements, there are several potential enhancements that could make it more robust and user-friendly: